How to Care for Your Dental Implants

 Stitches normally dissolve after 2-3 weeks.
 Minor bleeding after surgery in the mouth is normal.
 If the bleeding persists, apply pressure by biting firmly down over the area on a dampened gauze swab for 20 minutes while sitting upright.
 Contact us if bleeding persists for any reason after applying pressure in this way.
 Contact us if swelling and pain does not improve after 72 hours.
 If after a week or two, the stitches are still there and it’s bothering you, you can go to a local dentist to have them removed.

-If the membrane begins to come out, try gently pulling it out.
+Non-resorbable membranes are designed to remain in the mouth temporarily.
+A non-resorbable membrane should remain in the mouth for as long as possible, typically 3 to 5 weeks.
+After that period, if the membrane shows any changes such as loosening or lifting, it should be removed.
+You may remove it by gently pulling on it.
 Do not force it.
 If you meet resistance, stop.
 If you’re not comfortable or unable to remove the membrane, then please see a local dentist.
 At this point, the membrane must come out or risk infection.